1earning-R/Getting_Cleaning_Data_CourseProject/README.md

 ### The Data
 The raw data were collected by [Reyes-Ortiz et. al](http://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones) and contain 'features' calculated from accelerometer and gyroscope signals collected during an experiment in which volunteers, wearing a smartphone equipped with standard acclerometer and gyroscope, performed 6 different activities: walking, walking up stairs, walking down stairs, sitting, standing, and lying<sup>[1](#footnote1)</sup>.
 The data collected in this experiment were processed to reduce noise.
 Calculations of physical properties and statistical measurements were then made from the data in 2.56 second windows (the data were collected at 50 counts/second, resulting in 128 measurements per window).
 These windows overlapped adjacent windows such that 64 measurements were shared by any two neighboring windows.
-For a more complete discussion of the measurements, refer to [CodeBook.md](https://github.com/1earning-R/Getting_Cleaning_Data_CourseProject/blob/master/CodeBook.md).The resulting dataset of statistical measurements contained 10,299 observations of 561 variables.
+For a more complete discussion of the measurements, refer to [CodeBook.md](https://github.com/1earning-R/Getting_Cleaning_Data_CourseProject/blob/master/CodeBook.md).
+The resulting dataset of statistical measurements contained 10,299 observations of 561 variables.
 A wealth of information but unwieldy.
 Lastly, the observations were divided into two datasets for machine learning purposes: training and testing.

 The challenge presented by this project was to reunite these two datasets and filter it down to only the variables (called 'features' in the dataset) that were calculated by taking the means and the standard deviations of the physical properties.